 Since 1981, The Boston Language Institute has served the most demanding clientele: students and professionals who must make rapid progress in speaking and writing English.
 For some, their English skills will in large measure determine their quality of life in the United States.

-More than 55,000 students and professionals have completed English as a Second Language Course and over 160 foreign languages at New England's most prominent foreign language and ESL school.
+More than 55,000 students and professionals have completed English as a Second Language (ESL) Course and over 160 foreign languages at New England's most prominent foreign language and English language school.
 The environment at The Boston Language Institute is at once American and international.

 At The Boston Language Institute, expert instructors create a challenging and stimulating, yet relaxed and enjoyable learning environment in small classes of four to twelve students.
-The result is unusually rapid advancement -- students have progressed from complete beginner to solid intermediate in as little time as four weeks.
+We offer five English language class levels from beginner to advanced levels.
 More advanced students of ESL course also thrive in the learning environment of the Institute.
-Indeed, through such programs as English for Foreign-Born Professionals and the MBA Preparation Program for International Students, The Boston Language Institute has developed a specialty in teaching advanced students, who often have difficulty finding effective programs at their level.
+Indeed, through such programs as English for Foreign-Born Professionals and the private MBA Preparation Program for International Students, The Boston Language Institute has developed a specialty in teaching advanced students, who often have difficulty finding effective programs at their level.